BhanukaAGH/Research-management-tool-Frontend/README.md

 ### Project Description

-This is a project managment tool built for SLIIT 4th year student to manage their final year reseach project.Purpose this system is to automate afew tasks and provide a mangment tool for students and sliit staff.
+This is a project managment tool built for SLIIT 4th year student to manage their final year reseach project.
+Purpose this system is to automate a few tasks and provide a mangment tool for students and sliit staff.

 ### Technologies (MERN stack)